-For both Wind Farm 1 and Wind Farm 2, weather and turbine data was available for a period of about 2.5 years.
-Table 6 shows the quantity of 1-minute data points resulting from the pre-processing of the SCADA data, and split in a distinct training, test and validation data set.

-For splitting the available data in three independent data sets, the following steps have been applied.
-First, a long time-sequence of consecutive days is selected as validation data set.
-Thereafter, in order to guarantee that the test and training data sets are sufficiently independent, and, at the same time, are both representative for all seasons, hours-of-the-day and days-of-the-week, the test data set is established by selecting all data from some days-of-the-month from the remaining data.
-More specifically, the test data set comprises the data from the days 2, 3, 4, 16, 17, 18 and 28 of each month.
+- 360 For both Wind Farm 1 and Wind Farm 2, weather and turbine data was available for a period of about 2.5 years.
+Table 3 shows the quantity of 1-minute data points resulting from the preprocessing of the SCADA data, and split in a distinct training, test and validation data set (as described in section 2.1).
+The test data set comprises the data from days 2, 3, 4, 16, 17, 18 and 28 of each month.
+This, in order to guarantee that the test and training data sets are sufficiently independent, and, at the same time, are both representative for all seasons, hours-of-the-day and days-of-the-week.
+The validation data is a time sequence of 11 - 365 consecutive days with strong wind fluctuations.

-Table 3.
+Table 2.
 Quantity of data points used for training, test and validation of the two wind farm power models